top of page

 I constantly fell into depression, feeling powerless and stuck.
 It all culminated in a dark moment when I tried to end my life.
 “But then I got a second chance,” I said.
 “And I realized something life-changing: mental health is the key to overcoming any challenge in life.

-So, you can take charge of your emotions, triumph over challenges and build the life you really want!
+Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge!
+So, you can take control of your emotions, triumph over challenges and build the life you really want!

-And a core part of becoming a Mental Health Warrior is identifying your VALUES.”
+And one of the first steps to becoming a Mental Health Warrior is this: identify your VALUES.

 Pooh tilted his head.
 “Values?
 Like the things I love most?
 Honey?
 Naps?”

 I smiled.
 “Sort of.
 But it’s deeper than that.
-Values aren’t just what we like—they’re what guide us.
-They shape how we want to live and what truly matters to us.
+Values aren’t just what we like — they’re what guide us.
+They’re the compass for how we want to live and what truly matters to us.

-If we don’t know our values, we might move forward… but in the wrong direction.
+If we don’t know our values, we might keep moving forward… but in the wrong direction!
 And that can leave us feeling lost.”

-Pooh nodded, his ears perking up slightly.
+Pooh’s ears perked up.
 “So how do I figure out my values?”

-I told Pooh about my book, The One Bag Life of a Mental Health Warrior.
+I told Pooh about my book, One Bag Life of a Mental Health Warrior.

 Example 1: Less Stuff, Less Anxiety

-“First,” I said, “needing less stuff really helped me with my anxiety disorders.
-I used to constantly chase the next upgrade—better gadgets, more clothes, a newer car, even smarter kitchen appliances.
+“First,” I said, “needing less stuff really helped me with my anxiety.
+I used to constantly chase the next upgrade — better gadgets, more clothes, a newer car, even smarter kitchen appliances.
 I thought if I just had the right things, I’d finally feel okay.”

 Pooh’s eyes widened.
 “Like… a self-honey-filling jar?”